SonPhatTranDeveloper/Deep-Learning-Foundation-Code/README.md

 ## About

-This repository contains my code implementation for the book Deep Learning - Foundation and Concepts.
+This repository contains my code implementation for the book Deep Learning - Foundations and Concepts.

 ## Progress